-- Academic credit is a nationally agreed way of recording student learning at different levels in higher education.
+- an aegrotat award, which is a type of unclassified Bachelor degree we can award to a student who doesn't complete their final year studies and who has very particular circumstances; and - a posthumous award, where a student has died before completing the requirements of their course. - Academic credit is a nationally agreed way of recording student learning at different levels in higher education.
 We award credit at the University as a way of confirming that a student has successfully completed at least one unit, either after passing the unit at the first attempt, or by passing it after referral or resubmission.
 When the credit for these individual units is added together and reaches a specified total, the University is able to make different types of academic award such as a Bachelor or Masters degree.
-Please note, however, that Year 0 units do not have credit attached to them. - Academic credit relates to different levels of study, which form part of the nationally agreed Framework for Higher Education Qualifications (FHEQ).
+Please note, however, that Year 0 units do not have credit attached to them. - Academic credit relates to different levels of study, as set out in the Sector Recognised Standards (SRS) May 2022, published by the OfS (Office for Students).
 At the University, we recognise levels of study but refer to our students in terms of their years of study.
-For more information about this, see section B of these regulations, or refer to our Award and Credit Scheme View the Award and Credit Scheme or search the intranet for 'Award and Credit Scheme'. - The University can formally recognise academic credit which students have achieved before studying at the University.
+For more information about this, see section B of these regulations, or refer to our Award and Credit Scheme click here for the Award and Credit Scheme or search the intranet for 'Award and Credit Scheme'. - The University can formally recognise academic credit which students have achieved before studying at the University.
 We do this through our Accreditation of Prior Learning (APL) Policy and Procedures.
 This means that, for example, if we decide you have gained sufficient academic credit on another course at another institution, we could accept you as a direct entrant onto Year 2 of a course at the University.

-Read more about APL, search the intranet for 'Application for Accreditation of Prior Learning Form' or contact the Admissions Office by emailing admissions@norwichuni.ac.uk.
+Click here for more information about APL, search the intranet for 'Application for Accreditation of Prior Learning Form' or contact the Admissions Office by emailing admissions@norwichuni.ac.uk.